mahamtaj29/mahamtaj29/README.md

 <img  src="images/borderseperator.gif">

-- 🔭 I’m a developer based in Tampere.
-I have worked in both technical and non-technical fields with 5 years of working experience in project management.
+- 🔭 I’m a developer based in Tampere, Finland.
+- 🚀 I have a five years of working experience in project management.
 I consider myself a reliable and dedicated professional.
 - 👀 I’m interested in learning and improving my coding skills.
 - 🌱 I’m currently engaged in a full-stack web development bootcamp.
 - 📫 You can reach me at maham.taj29@gmail.com